dailydotdev/docs/docs/customize-your-feed/preferences.md

 ## Hide read posts

-Turning this toggle switch `on` will make sure that every post you read will dissapear from your feed after you've read it.
+Turning this toggle switch `on` will make sure that every post you read will disappear from your feed after you've read it.

 ## Open link in new tab